May 19th…“TELL ABOUT YOUR HIGH SCHOOL GRADUATION EXERCISES AND/OR TRADITIONS.”

 As an example of one who did High School right, there was an exemplary classmate and fine young man by the name of Artie Nauman.
 Artie was a member of the Honor Society for his consistently high academic scores during those golden days.
 Through his high intellect and perseverance, Artie actually achieved the goal of what had been my aspiration, and that was to become a doctor specializing in Obstetrics & Gynecology.
 Through my High School years at Battle Ground School District, I always saw a pile of books under that young man’s arms as he moved from Chemistry, to Biology, to Trigonometry and other tough subjects during our years together at that dear alma mater.
 Ten long years of college and medical school loomed before him, but he was steadfast in his mindset and succeeded through it all.

-As we former “Tigers” came together for our 10 year Class Reunion, I enjoyed connecting with Artie as he was about to launch into his own medical practice in the Washington, D.C. area.
+As we former “Tigers” came together for our 10 year Class Reunion in 1982, I enjoyed connecting with Artie as he was about to launch into his own medical practice in the Washington, D.C. area.
 I sincerely identified and felt his passion for what was now his life calling and the joy I could see of it in his face and heart.
 He told me that night, “In comparison to General Medicine, delivering babies is a BLAST!!
-In the greatest percentage of cases, everyone goes home healthy and happy!!”
+In the greatest percentage of cases, everyone goes home healthy and happy with a darling baby in their arms!!”
 I’m so glad that Artie had the determination and intellect to make his dream come true.
 It paralleled what would have been the dream of this Norwegian Farmer’s Son.